December 4, 2017 by writehandman.com.au

 The game finished.

-When he regained his senses, John McAndrews was lying on a gurney, staring at the roof of an ambulance.
+John McAndrews was lying on a gurney, staring at the roof of an ambulance.
 His team’s enormous, facially-tattooed Maori prop captain, was sitting next to him.
 It’s fair to say McAndrews was intrigued as to what had transpired.

 Matui – “This was my first ever Grand Final bro.
 Didn’t think I’d ever play in one.
 To win one, was just too much to ever f#cken dream of eh.”